Why I self published my new book on policies and procedures

 "Should I self publish my next book, or work with a publisher", I asked myself at the end of 2023.

 My first book was published in 2017, my second in 2020.
 Each were published by quality, respected publishers, with a process for book approval, contract, a deadline for me to submit the manuscript, followed by a detailed process as we moved towards publication.
-Each book took over a year from start to publication and involved many different professionals working for the publisher, from project managers to copy editors and designers and all of the people that do the important things relating to publishing.
+Each book took over a year from start to publication and involved many different professionals working for the publisher, from project managers to copy editors and designers and all of the people that do the important and unseen things relating to publishing.
 The publishers controlled many parts of the process and decisions, including price.

 As the years pass after each book publication, it starts to seem like a good idea to write another.
 The pain becomes a fainter memory.
 A 2024 New Year's resolution was to write the next book so I evaluated topics from my list, picked one, and ultimately decided to self-publish it.